 When providing strong customer authentication (SCA), smartphones with outdated OSs are one of the major hurdles that have to be addressed.
-Should these users be opted out, forced to update or is it possible to find an alternative?
+Should these users be opted out, forced to update, or is it possible to find a different alternative altogether?

-At the beginning of February this year there was a minor news item that got some traction: WhatsApp, with more than 2 billion users, was ending their support for older versions of Android.
-The version they ended support for is only 0.3% of the Android devices, but we’re still talking about as much as 6 million devices.
+At the beginning of February 2020, there was a news item that got some traction: WhatsApp, with more than 2 billion users, was ending their support for older versions of Android.
+While the version they ended support for made up only 0.3% of all Android devices, we are still talking about as many as 6 million users.

-Everyone does not have the luxury of disabling 6 million devices from their platform, but it is interesting to speculate why WhatsApp chose to do this.
-Security is probably one of the main reasons.
 The version of Android they stopped supporting, version 2.3.7, was released back in December 2011.
-Since then there has been a large number of vulnerabilities found in Android, from remote exploits such as “Stagefright” to yet another issue with Bluetooth.
+Since then, there has been a large number of vulnerabilities found in Android, from remote exploits such as “Stagefright” to yet another issue with Bluetooth.
 Needless to say, these vulnerabilities have not been patched on a 10-year-old version of Android.

-If you work in IT and replace your phone every two years there is no issue, but for most consumers, it might be an unpleasant surprise that they have to buy a new phone to get updates.
-We estimate that as much as 2/3rds of Android phones don’t get regular security updates.
-For iOS, the situation is a bit better, with all phones released in the last 5 years (iPhone 6s and newer) still receiving updates.
+If you work in IT and replace your phone every two years, there is no issue.
+But for most consumers, it might be an unpleasant surprise that they have to buy a new phone to get updates.
+We estimate that as many as two-thirds of Android phones don’t get regular security updates.

-We’ve already written about what “malware” can do, so this puts banks and fintechs in a bind: What do you do when a large percentage of your user base, potentially even the majority, runs a mobile operating system that is no longer receiving updates?
-Today the majority of users are doing their banking on a single device, and you cannot expect users to go back to using a PC + phone to do their banking.
-The two obvious alternatives are to opt-out the users, or force them to buy a new phone.
-Neither case is very appealing.
-Once you have customers who have deposited money, blocking them from accessing their accounts is at best very inconvenient, and at worst possibly of questionable legality.
+We’ve already written about what “malware” can do, so this puts banks and fintechs in a bit of a bind.
+What do you do when a large percentage of your user base, potentially even the majority, runs a mobile operating system that is no longer receiving updates?